OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-LED.md

 # The Omega's LED

-// how to control the Omega's LED
-// write me pls!

-// explanation of the sysfs interface - using the filesystem to control hardware, clever abstraction
+To control the Omega's LED, we are going to be writing to files that are used to specify values for the LED, such as the LED mode.
+This is made possible with `sysfs`, a pseudo file system that holds information about the Omega's hardware in files, and lets the user control the hardware by editing the files.

+## LED Trigger Modes

-// seeing the current led trigger - make this into a subheading The current led trigger can be read by looking at the file that controls the leds.
+The current LED trigger mode can be read by looking at the file that controls the LEDs.
 Enter:

 ```
 cat /sys/class/leds/onion\:amber\:system/trigger